kimquats/classwork/homework/week1/assignment.md

 answer.
 What does this output?
 3

 Try the same program with some other inputs in slots 10 and 11.
 What does this program compute?
-The smallest common factor of the two inputs.
+The largest common factor of the two inputs.

 ## 3. Low-level programming II